buckstephenh/NikeDeck/README.md

 Shuffling only occurs for 1 iteration.
 As you can visualize the doHandShuffle creates some interesting scenarios.
 To shuffle more than once, just issue the command again, you know, like a dealer might do in front of you.
 If you want a parameter to specify number of iterations, please create an Issue on GitHub so I know you are alive and kicking and waiting for this feature.

 Refactor to support Strategy Pattern with Generics.
+PARTIAL

 Stub out fetch, delete for alternative mechanism, like save.
 DONE